 Chapter 1: Historical and Contemporary Issues of Oxidative Stress, Hormesis and Life History Evolution; Chapter 2: Early Life Hormesis and Oxidative Experiences Fine-Tune the Adult Phenotype; Chapter 3: Variation in Oxidative Stress Threats and Hormesis Across Environments; Chapter 4: Nutritional Ecology, Foraging Strategies and Food Selection; Chapter 5: Coping with Physical Activity and Inactivity; Chapter 6: The Costs of Makeup in Sexual Selection and Social Signalling; Chapter 7: The Role of Oxidative Stress and Hormesis in Shaping Reproductive Strategies from Mating Systems to Parental Care; Chapter 8: Combating Parasites: Immune Response and Inflammation; Chapter 9: Variation Within and Among Species in Resistance to Oxidative Stress and Hormetic Responses; Chapter 10: Integrating Oxidative Stress and Hormesis into Research on Senescence and Survival Perspectives

-Nice to see that my photo “Breeding” showing a pair of Arctic terns (Sterna paradisaea) has been highly commended at BMC ecology image competition 2017.
+Fantastic to see that my photo “Breeding” showing a pair of Arctic terns (Sterna paradisaea) has been runner-up in the category “Behaviour” of the Royal Society Publishing Photography competition 2017 and has been highly commended at BMC ecology image competition 2017.

 Work on ‘honest signalling’ has been a major area of research in animal behaviour and evolutionary ecology in recent decades.
 Honest signals accurately reflect individual quality, which depends on various interacting factors, such as foraging capability and also functionality of the hormonal and immune systems.
 In recent times, it has been suggested that dysfunctional regulation of the oxidative balance (resulting in oxidative stress) might be a significant handicap for the expression of sexual signals in low quality individuals.
 The term ‘oxidative stress’ describes a state where oxidative damage to body tissues increases because oxidising molecules, which are mostly a by-product of metabolism, exceed the body’s level of antioxidant defences, and thus are free to react with molecules like lipids, proteins and nucleic acids.
 This study examined experimentally for the first time whether a state of oxidative stress influences song behaviour in male starlings (Sturnus vulgaris).
 Males were injected with a substance that reduces specifically the synthesis of a key cellular antioxidant called glutathione.
 Treated subordinate males suffered increased oxidative damage, while treated dominant males did not.
 Treated subordinate males also reduced their song rate.
 On the other hand, treated dominant males did not suffer any reduction in song rate.
 This study therefore provides experimental support for the hypothesis that acoustic signals may honestly convey information about the individual’s oxidative status and capacity to regulate its oxidative balance, raising the possibility of hitherto unexplored impacts of oxidative stress on fitness traits in social species.